Ambleteuse (Hauts de France), France October 2024 (Tour 10)

 To finish, I’m reproducing just one of the photos I took in Audresselles and that was along the coast towards Les Deux Caps; Cap Blanc Nez (made of chalk) and Cap Gris Nez (made of clay).
 These are the closest points in France to the British Coast and numerous German artillery batteries were sited there during WWII to fire upon Dover.
 Indeed, during the course of WWII almost 10,000 buildings in and around Dover were damaged by shellfire from these batteries with more than 200 civilians being killed and hundreds more injured.
 Looks quite peaceful now, doesn’t it?

-It’s the P&O ferry to Dover in the morning.
+We‘re booked on the P&O ferry to Dover in the morning.
 Tour 10 ends here.

 Leave a Reply